Two Tales of Single-Phase Contrastive Hebbian Learning: A Relaxation Perspective on Dual Propagation

 Without further assumption we cannot expect claim (b) to be strengthened to $J_{\alpha,\beta}^{\text{AROVR}}(\theta) \le J_{\alpha,\beta'}^{\text{AROVR}}(\theta)$ as a larger adversarial step is offset by a smaller multiplier $1/\beta'$.
 If the total step size $\bar\alpha \beta$ remains constant, then a stronger relation can nevertheless be shown: \begin{proposition} Let $0 < \beta' < \beta$ and $\alpha'$ such that $\bar\alpha\beta=\bar\alpha'\beta'$.
 Then $J_{\alpha,\beta}^{\text{AROVR}}(\theta) \le J_{\alpha',\beta'}^{\text{AROVR}}(\theta)$. \end{proposition} The two relaxations, $J_{\alpha,\beta}^{\text{AROVR}}$ and $J_{\alpha,\beta}^{\text{SPROVR}}$ (Eq.~\ref{eq:SPROVR}) look very similar, the only difference being the location of the averaging step (averaging the argument or the function value of the target loss $\ell$).
 Generally we expect $J_{\alpha,\beta}^{\text{AROVR}}$ to upper bound $J_{\alpha,\beta}^{\text{SPROVR}}$, which is always the case when $\ell$ is convex.
 The huge advantage of SPROVR is that it leads to tractable objectives when applied to deeply nested problems (linear in the problem depth $L$).
 Applying AROVR in a similar manner on Eq.~\ref{eq:deeply} yields an exponential number of terms in the resulting objective unless $\alpha=1$ or $\alpha=0$ (where it actually coincides with SPROVR).
 We now can easily identify $\cL_\alpha^{DP}$ (Eq.~\ref{eq:L_DP}) as result of applying both SPROVR and AROVR on a deeply nested program: \begin{corollary} The DP objective $\cL_\alpha^{DP}$ (Eq.~\ref{eq:L_DP}) can be obtained by first applying AROVR on the outermost level of Eq.~\ref{eq:deeply}, followed by subsequent applications of SPROVR for the remaining levels. \end{corollary}

 In Section~\ref{sec:exp_strong_feedback} we verify whether different choices for $\alpha$ have any impact on the robustness of a trained model.
 Since any differences are expected to vanish for small choices of $\beta$, the large $\beta$ setting (we choose $\beta=1/2$) is of main interest.
+Note that unlike standard adversarial training (which perturbs solely the input to the network), the lifted network potential $\cL_\alpha^{DP}$ is based on perturbations of the network's hidden activations.
+Adversarial perturbations of the inputs can be achieved by adding an auxiliary constraint $s_0=x$, e.g.\ by extending ${\cal L}^{DP}_\alpha$ with e.g.\ $E_0(s_0,x)=\norm{s_0-x}^2$.

-In summary, a significant reduction of the Lipschitz estimate is in fact observed when decreasing $\alpha$ (and therefore increasing the ``adversarial'' step size $\bar\alpha\beta$).
+In our experiments, a significant reduction of the Lipschitz estimate is in fact observed when decreasing $\alpha$ (and therefore increasing the ``adversarial'' step size $\bar\alpha\beta$).
 We do of course not suggest to replace advanced adversarial training with the loss $J^{\text{AROVR}}_{0,\beta}$, but the main goal of this section is to demonstrate that a non-infinitesimal choice of $\beta$ has a theoretical and practical impact and therefore goes beyond a pure approximation of back-propagation (respectively implicit differentiation).
 One may also speculate that the hypothesized NGRAD-based learning in biological systems gains some robustness by leveraging a similar mechanism.